chaos-polymtl/lethe/doc/source/examples/dem/small-scale-rotating-drum/small-scale-rotating-drum.rst

       set output path      = ./output_dem/
     end

 The actual rotation of the drum is 3 seconds in real time.
-We set the time equal to 5 seconds as the simulation is restarted after the packing dem simulation.
+We set the time equal to 5 seconds as the simulation is restarted after the packing ``lethe-particles`` simulation.

 .. code-block:: text